Safe Trips in the Strip

 Everyone should be able to travel to the Strip safely

-UPDATE and ACTION: The Department of Mobility and Infrastructure (DOMI) and the Mayor’s Office hosted a community meeting on Wednesday, May 1 to discuss traffic safety improvements on Penn Avenue in the Strip District.
+UPDATE: The Department of Mobility and Infrastructure (DOMI) and the Mayor’s Office hosted a community meeting on Wednesday, May 1 to discuss traffic safety improvements on Penn Avenue in the Strip District.
 The proposed design and a video of the meeting are available on the City’s Engage Page for the project.
-The City proposed a parking protected bike lane on Penn Ave from 31st St to 22nd St. The connections to the existing bike infrastructure are still being worked out.
-Nothing is assured, so please take a moment to leave comment.
+The City proposed a parking protected bike lane on Penn Ave from 31st St to 22nd St. Be on the lookout for a future public meeting in the Spring of 2025!

 See the history of our campaign to make the Strip safe for those who walk and bike.